-You know that first minute when you’re looking at your newborn bleary eyed and vow that nobody will dare mess with your child, because then they’ll have to mess with you?
+Do you remember that first minute when you were looking at your newborn, bleary eyed, and vow that nobody will dare mess with your child, because then they’d have to mess with you?

 Then you send your daughter to school.
 With strangers.
-Adults and children you don’t know, and you hope and pray they’ll take care of your child like the treasure he is.
+Adults and children you don’t know, and you hope and pray they’ll take care of your child like the treasure she is.

 One day, your little one comes home with a teary face.
 “Someone hurt me.”